Monday after the Seventh Sunday of Easter

 is now, and will be forever.
 Amen

-An excerpt from his work, On Prayer
+An excerpt from his treatise On the Trinity, Book 2

 Glory to the Father